 Prerequisite: Successful completion of English Comp.
 I DE or AP score of 4 on AP Language exam.
 Students must enroll in the dual enrollment course for college credit through Nashville State Community College.

 The second semester study of English 1010, English 1020 is a study of argumentative and analytical writing.
 Topics include advanced methods of composition, analysis and explication of literature/ essays, elements of persuasion, use of evidence, and advanced methods of research.
 A minimum of 3 smaller papers and a longer argumentative paper/project required.
 Independent reading, class discussion, regular attendance, and technology access required.
-This course if offered during Semester 2.
+This course is offered during Semester 2.

-AMERICAN LITERATURE DUAL ENROLLMENT - Course # G01H32 1 Credit: 12th
+THEMES IN LITERATURE AND CULTURE DE\ - Course # G01H29 1 Credit; 12th